Ananym/welcome-to-nexus/character/stats-overview.md

 **'Dam'** improves your base damage by a flat amount.
 This makes a big difference early on, but becomes quickly less important as you gain marks.
 Rogues get slightly more use out of Dam than warriors, as Dam's effect is multiplied by a rogue's invisibility whereas a warrior's damage originates from powerful ingresses that don't interact with Dam.

 **'Hit'** improves your ability to hit enemies with swings.
-This makes a big difference early on, but no longer matters much beyond your 99th insight.
+This makes a big difference early on, but no longer matters much beyond your 99th insight, once your max out your Might stat.

 **Might** improves both your ability to hit and your base damage, if only slightly.
 Having enough also enables you to equip certain weapons.

 **Grace** improves your ability to dodge incoming blows.

-**Will** improves your ability to cast certain spells without failing, and very slightly increases the damage of your basic zap attack spells.
+**Will** improves your ability to cast certain spells without failing (and very very slightly increases the damage of your basic zap attack spells).

 **Protection** gives offensive spells a chance to fail when used against you.
 This appears to be 10% per point of protection, capping at 70%, so there is no advantage going beyond 7 protection.

 **Regen/Healing** directly improves the amount of vitality you regenerate over time by a percentage.
 1 regen improves your natural regeneration by 1%.
 There is no equivalent for mana.
-This stat is rarely significant outside niche solo scenarios.
+This stat is usually not significant outside of niche solo scenarios.

 ## Stat Priorities